arouyan/lakeFS/docs/getting started/using.md

 layout: default
 title: Using lakeFS
 description: Learn where lakeFS can make a real difference in your process
-nav_order: 7
+nav_order: 1
-parent: Getting started
+parent: Getting Started
 has_children: false

 ---